 This lemon pepper marinade for chicken is so good!
 It tenderizes the chicken while imparting amazing flavor.
 Marinade the chicken (or pork, it's great for that as well!) for about an hour and it's good to go!

-Put one chicken breast aside for later this week!
+Reserve one chicken breast for use later this week!